-The Scope Manager is tasked with the quantification of Client Change Requests based on functional size of impact.
-This is used as a basis for pricing negotiations, enabling
+The SCOPE Manager is tasked with the quantification of Client Change Requests based on functional size of impact.
+This is used as a basis for pricing negotiations, enabling the client to assess the price of Change Requests prior to submission to the supplier and know they are being fairly charged for their required changes.

-The Scope Manager uses the size of the change to establish the revised project scope as a means of evaluating the supplier's revised project delivery date.
+The SCOPE Manager uses the size of the change to establish the revised project SCOPE as a means of evaluating the supplier's revised project delivery date.